maciek365/c4-diagrams.net/README.md

 ---

-Please also check the **newest version** of my plugin available at https://github.com/hycomsa/hycom-c4
+Please check the **newest version** of my plugin available at https://github.com/hycomsa/hycom-c4

 The new version contains slightly smaller, more compact elements - seems to be more readable.
 You also find there an additional type of container - mobile application - and deployment node boundary.
 Maybe a new version will be more suitable for you.